tuddman/clj-dde/README.md

 ## Rationale

 1. Sometimes you need to connect to a DDE source, and
-2. would rather do it in Clojure > Java
+2. would rather do it in Clojure > some other language

 ## Usage